-We have reviewed the financial statements of CAPAFRIC Consulting Proprietary Limited set out on pages 7 to 22, which comprise the statement of financial position at 31 December 2022 and the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.
+We have reviewed the financial statements of CAPAFRIC Consulting Proprietary Limited set out on pages 7 to 22, which comprise the statement of financial position as at 31 December 2023 and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-Directors' responsibility for the financial statements
+Director's responsibility for the financial statements

-The director is responsible for the preparation and fair presentation of the financial statements in accordance with the International Financial Reporting Standards as issued by the International Accounting Standards Board (IFRS Standards) and the requirements of the Companies Act of South Africa, and for such internal control as the director determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The director is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS Standards as issued by International Accounting Standards Board (IFRS Standards) and the requirements of the Companies Act of South Africa, and for such internal control as the director determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.